poozlehq/poozle/README.md

 </em>
 </p>

-Poozle is building an integration infrastructure for AI apps.
-AI apps need to extract data from popular SAAS tools like Gmail, Notion, Confluence, Gtihub, Jira, WhatsApp, Salesforce etc. Hence in the journey end up building their own integration infrastructure.
-Poozle provides a Unified API for verticals like Email, Documentation, Ticketing, and CRM that  allows you to connect all SAAS tools of that vertical at once.
-We do the hard work of integrating and smoothing over thousands of SAAS tools, exposing a clean and unified interface to developers.
+Poozle is building an integration infrastructure for ticketing integrations.
+Companies need to extract their customers' data from ticketing SAAS tools like Gtihub, Jira, Linear, Zendesk, Intercom etc. Hence in the journey companies end up building their own integration infrastructure.
+Poozle provides a Unified API for the same that  enables companies to integrate multiple of these tools at once.
+We do the hard work of integrating and smoothing them and exposing a clean and unified interface to developers.
 We aim to make it easy for companies to build new integrations.

 ## Features
 * Managed Authentication